-WWE News: Here’s Why John Cena Lost The WWE Title After Only Two Weeks
+WWE News: Here’s Why John Cena Lost the WWE Title After Only Two Weeks

 John Cena didn’t need to be the WWE Champion for long.
 WWE officials just wanted a historic moment for the WWE Royal Rumble.
 It was a means to an end to finally put over Bray Wyatt as the WWE Champion.
 A lot of people have complained about Cena “burying” Wyatt during their feud around Wrestlemania 30, but there is no denying that Cena has put over Wyatt now.
 AJ Styles did the same, and Randy Orton is the next in line.

 Randy Orton’s character had new life on WWE television after he joined The Wyatt Family.
 Originally, he wanted to join the stable because he wanted to be a part of the most dominant group in WWE.
-As a result of his time in the group, Luke Harper has been elevated to the next level and Bray Wyatt is the WWE Champion.
+As a result of his time in the tro[, Luke Harper has been elevated to the next level, and Bray Wyatt is the WWE Champion.

 John Cena losing the WWE Championship to Bray Wyatt at the WWE Elimination Chamber was a means to an end.
 On paper, AJ Styles could have held the title until the PPV.
 However, the WWE Universe has been defending Bray Wyatt for a few years now.
 They blamed Cena for derailing his career.
 However, people will remember that John Cena put over Bray Wyatt himself as he became the WWE Champion for the first time only two weeks after he made history.
-In that way, Cena’s 16th WWE title reign was very important.
+In that way, Cena’s sixteenth WWE title reign was very important.

 [Featured Image by WWE]